Stihl 500i Chainsaw Reviews, Features, Benefits, Specs, Price, Alternatives

 • Failing quickly

-The vast majority of people who have used the Stihl MS500i don’t have anything negative to say, which is impressive from a target market of industry professionals who know chainsaws inside and out.
+Most people who have used the Stihl MS500i have nothing negative to say, which is impressive for a target market of industry professionals who know chainsaws.

 Electronic Fuel Injection